 - Attendance and participation, 10%.
 Attendance is required, and participation in class discussions is expected and strongly encouraged.
 Each unexcused absence will negatively affect the participation grade, and six or more of them will automatically result in failure of the class.
+Please note that reading the required texts is absolutely mandatory for this class.
+Participation includes valuable comments, paying attention to your colleagues, and completing any exercises/homeworks. - In-class quizzes, 10% total.
+There will be a very short, 2-questions / 2-minute quiz at the very beginning of most classes, based on the reading for the class.
+There will not

-Please note that reading the required texts is absolutely mandatory for this class. - Three short papers (2-3 pages each) related to the three core issues we will consider during the course.
-Topics and instructns will be distributed in advance.
-Please note: late assignments will not be considered.
+- be any make-up quizzes; if you are late, or have an unexcused absence, your credit for that quiz will be zero. - Three short papers (2-3 pages each) related to the three core issues we will consider during the course.
+Topics and instructions will be distributed in advance.
+Late assignments will not be considered.
 (If you have serious reasons, please talk to me.)
 30% (10% each).
-Papers might be submitted electronically (in .pdf, .doc, .pages, or .rtf format), or in hard copy on the day when they are due.

-- Midterm exam, 20%. - Final exam, 20%.
-The midterm and final exams will consist of a series of short questions, focused on the readings and on class discussion. - Final paper (5 pages), 20%.
-The paper must interact with at least one secondary source (these will be provided to students), and should be either a detailed analysis and evaluation of an aspect of a theory discussed in class, or a comparison/contrast of two thinkers discussed in class with respect to a specific issue or topic.
-Topics will be distributed in advance.
+You need to submit each paper via the Turnitin.com website.
+You will need to create a student account, and use the course ID and password.
+The course ID is 7387875, the password is 1000-03. - Midterm exam, 15%. - Final exam, 20%.
+The midterm and final exams will consist of a series of short questions, focused on the readings and on class discussion. - Final paper (5 pages), 15%.
+Topics and a detailed prompt will be distributed later.